Sam06002/ProjectSpiral/README.md

 ---

 <div align="center">
-  Made with ❤️ by Project Spiral Team
+  Made with 💪 by Sane
 </div>